 Mikhail Kennerley

 Hello!
 I am a PhD Candidate working on high-level Computer Vision at the National University of Singapore (ECE) under the supervision of Prof. Robby Tan and Prof. Bharadwaj Veeravalli.
-I’m also affliated with I2R, A*STAR under the supervision of Dr. Wang Jian-Gang.
+I’m also affiliated with I2R, A*STAR under the supervision of Dr. Wang Jian-Gang.
 My research focuses on domain adaptation for adverse weather conditions and semi-supervised learning.

 Outside of research, I lead a series of career-based workshops in Mendaki Club for youths in the Malay/Muslim community.